apprunjs/apprun-docs/docs/strong-typing.md

 const update: Update<number> = { ... }
 ```

 The Update type imported from AppRun is also generic.
 It makes the event handlers in the update object into generic functions.
-TypeScript recognizes the state parameter of the event handler functions are number.
+TypeScript recognizes the state parameter of the event handler functions as are number.

 ![Typed Update](https://cdn-images-1.medium.com/max/1600/1*2xYoeK0KwyQ2FYMXwMjnmA.png)

 ### Typed Application

-Finally, let's make the application strongly type.
+Finally, let's make the application strongly typed.
 The _app.start_ is a generic function already.
 If we give the _app.start_ function a type, E.g., number, it means the state of the application is number, the view of the application is View<number> and the update of the application is Update<number>.

 ```js
 app.start<number>( ... )